UCL/research-computing-with-cpp/06MPI/sec03collective.md

 {% fragment main, cpp/split.cc %}

-### Splitting communicators: Exercise
+### Splitting communicators: Exercises

-Exercise:

-- use "-rank" as the key: what happens?
+1. Use "-rank" as the key: what happens?
-- split into three groups with ratios 1:1:2
+2. Split into three groups with ratios 1:1:2
-- use one of the collective operation on a single group
+3. Use one of the collective operations on a single group

 ### Scatter operation solution